Best Forensic Accounting Degree Programs

 Source: BLS, Payscale

 Many things go into exploring options for a forensic accounting degree.
-Here are some key factors to think about as you choose the right undergraduate program for you:
+Below are some key factors to think about when choosing a degree in accounting:

-• Choose how many schools you want to apply for with an eye toward application fees.
+• Consider how many schools you want to apply to and keep application fees in mind.

 • Invest that fee money into quality programs that will help you in your future career.

-• Find out the accreditation status of the institution; see if any programmatic accreditations apply to the forensic accounting program.
+• Learn the accreditation status of the institution; see if any programmatic accreditations apply to the forensic accounting program.

 • Make sure you meet a school's admission criteria and apply for financial aid.